Item printed from The Restored Church of God (rcg.org)

 I cannot make you accept the proofs of God’s existence.
 These are decisions you must make.
 I cannot force you to act upon proofs of the authority of His Word.
-I disproved evolution thirty-eight years ago and had no choice but to act on this knowledge, if I were to remain an honest seeker of truth.
+I disproved evolution over 45 years ago and had no choice but to act on this knowledge, if I were to remain an honest seeker of truth.

 Remember, it is in the Bible that the six-day Creation account of God creating all plants, animals and man himself is found.
-If evolution is disproven, it is the very Bible account that is verified—validated—established—as the true record of how all life on earth came into being.
+If evolution is disproven, it is the very Bible account that is verified—validated—established—as the true record of how all life on Earth came into being.
 We have now established the first great proof of the Bible.
 However, until you have read Does God Exist?, this proof is not complete.
 Take time to read it.
 (And also read our brochure Evolution – Facts, Fallacies and Implications, which thoroughly disproves evolution.)